European Innovation Council

 Grant in 2022

-AVVie GmbH is a medical device startup dedicated to creating minimally invasive implants for heart valve repair, specifically targeting mitral regurgitation.
-This condition arises when the mitral valve leaflets fail to close properly, potentially leading to heart failure over time.
-The company's flagship product, the Mitral Butterfly® implant, is delivered via a catheter, allowing for a less invasive alternative to open-heart surgery.
-This approach not only shortens hospitalization times, thereby reducing costs, but also expands treatment options for patients who may not qualify for traditional surgery.
-The implant features a one-stage delivery system and a design that allows the valve leaflets to maintain normal function after implantation.
-The entire procedure for repairing the diseased valve is completed in under 12 minutes, offering significant advantages over competitors' more complex multiple-stage methods.
+AVVie GmbH is a medical device startup that specializes in developing minimally invasive implants for heart valve repair, specifically targeting mitral regurgitation.
+This condition arises when the mitral valve leaflets fail to close properly, potentially leading to serious heart complications over time.
+The flagship product, the Mitral Butterfly® implant, is designed to be deployed via catheter, allowing for the repair of the mitral valve without the need for open-heart surgery.
+This innovative approach not only shortens hospitalization times but also expands treatment options for patients who may not be suitable candidates for traditional surgeries.
+The implant features a one-stage delivery system and a design that allows the leaflets to function normally after implantation, significantly improving upon existing solutions.
+The procedure to repair the valve is efficient, taking less than 12 minutes, and utilizes a combination of a nitinol stent and a polymer matrix to mimic conventional chordal repair techniques.

 Methinks